-The In-Forest Debarking Project is expected to be completed by the end of December 2016.
+The In-Forest Debarking Project was completed before the end of December 2016.
 It is our intention to present key findings gathered from the project in verbal form at national forestry conferences in Australia and New Zealand and in written form through a New Zealand Journal of Forestry manuscript and an Australian Forest Operations Research Alliance publication.
+Some of this activity will be funded from the grant promised by FWPA Australia.